ktorio/ktor-documentation/topics/double-receive.md

 <include src="lib.md" include-id="outdated_warning"/>

-`DoubleReceive` feature provides the ability to invoke `ApplicationCall.receive` several times with no `RequestAlreadyConsumedException` exception.
-This usually makes sense when a feature is consuming a request body so a handler is unable to receive it again.
+`DoubleReceive` plugin provides the ability to invoke `ApplicationCall.receive` several times with no `RequestAlreadyConsumedException` exception.
+This usually makes sense when a plugin is consuming a request body so a handler is unable to receive it again.

->This feature is experimental including all options and behaviour.
+>This plugin is experimental including all options and behaviour.
 It is not guaranteed to work the same way in future releases.
 >
 {type="note"}

 ## Usage

-Install `DoubleReceive` feature into the ApplicationCall
+Install `DoubleReceive` plugin into the ApplicationCall

 ```kotlin
 install(DoubleReceive)